StutiMohan/MatPlotLib/README.md

      b.
 The number of drivers were more in Urban areas.
      c.
 There were lesser number or rides hence the number of drivers were less than Urban and Sub - urban in rural areas
      d.
-Average fare in Rural areas was less than Urban and Sub - urban in rural areas Analysis by plotting Pie Charts
+Average fare in Rural areas was less than Urban and Sub - urban in rural areas Analysis by plotting Pie Charts was done